 To use Mobile Wallet: After you’ve been activated, unlock your phone and place it in the proximity of the POS device in your favorite stores or restaurants.
 You’ll hear a chime when it worked!
 (Some phones may require face recognition or a passcode after hearing the chime.)

 Unsure who accepts Mobile Wallet?
 Many places do.
 Your Mobile Wallet app may have a locator; scroll down to see the features, including locations.

-Be sure to mark your ACB debit card as your default card in the Mobile Wallet in your device!
+Be sure to mark your ACB debit card as your default card in the Mobile Wallet on your device!

 Going somewhere?
 Whether it’s to an exotic land or to the Black Hills, you can easily let the ACB fraud department know that you are using your debit card or Mobile Wallet in area other than home for a period of time, right from your ACB Digital Banking session.

-Find Travel Alerts: Digital Blue menu, Manage Cards, Your Card Number, Travel Notification, and then complete the form using city, state, and/or foreign country.
+Find Travel Alerts: Digital Blue menu; Cards, Alerts & Docs; Manage Cards; Your Card Number; Travel Notification; and then complete the form using city, state, and/or foreign country.

 Travel plans change?
 Just overwrite your previous travel notification.